AdriMark/markcraft/addons.md

 # Addons

-Welcome to the our collection of Bedrock Addons!
+Welcome to our collection of Bedrock Packs!
-The addons featured on this page are created by [AdriMark](/players/adrimark) and are free to use.
+The addons featured on this page are created by [AdriMark](/players/adrimark) and are 100% free to use.

 To install, click the title of the addon and download the .mcaddon from MCPEDL, then open the file with Minecraft.
-For updates, supports, and comissions:
+For updates, support, and comissions:
 [Join the Discord](https://discord.gg/H7M6BxQDBn)

 ---

-## Featured Addon: Placeholder
+## Featured Addon: Coming Soon!

-Placeholder
+Coming Soon!

 ---